What is Project Portfolio Management (PPM)?

 8. Track, allocate, and optimize project resources throughout the organization.

-9. Improve decision-making with easier access to project data across the portfolio.
+9. Improve decision-making with easier access to project data across the portfolio plan.

-11. Deliver continuous improvement and evolution of project management processes
+11. Deliver continuous improvement and evolution of project management processes.

 12. Attract, recruit, retain, and develop talent.